skorokithakis/blacklist-pre-commit-hook/README.md

 # blacklist-pre-commit-hook

-A pre-commit hook for blacklisting certain functions
+A pre-commit hook for blacklisting certain functions.